 Issue Reporting in Jira

 iXsystems uses Jira to track bugs and develop features.
-You can view public issues without logging in, but you must create an Atlassian account to report bugs or suggest features.
+You can view public issues without logging in, but you must create an Atlassian account to report bugs.

 TrueNAS Jira Project